On Decidability of Existence of Nonblocking Supervisors Resilient to Smart Sensor Attacks

 After examining those existing works on smart cyber attacks, it is clear that most works focus on how to derive a proper smart attack model.
 Various synthesis algorithms have been proposed under relevant assumptions.
-Nevertheless, the existence of a supervisor that is resilient to smart cyber attacks is still open for research.
-There are a few heuristic synthesis approaches proposed in the literature, e.g., \cite{Su2018} proposes one algorithm against smart sensor attacks, \cite{Lin2019b} proposes one algorithm that generates a resilient supervisor whose state set is bounded by a known value, and \cite{Zhu2019} presents an algorithm to synthesize a supervisor, which is control equivalent to an original supervisor and resilient to smart actuator attacks.
+Nevertheless, the existence of a supervisor that is resilient to {all possible} smart cyber attacks is still open for research. {In \cite{GML19} {\cite{GLM21}} the authors present synthesis methods for resilient control against a specific sensor attack model described by a finite-state automaton in different scenarios.
+Thus, the synthesized supervisor is not designed to be resilient to all possible smart sensor attacks.
+In case of a worst-case sensor attack scenario, no smartness in terms of, e.g., covertness, is considered by the authors.} There are a few heuristic synthesis approaches proposed in the literature, e.g., \cite{Su2018} proposes one algorithm against smart sensor attacks, \cite{Lin2019b} proposes one algorithm that generates a resilient supervisor whose state set is bounded by a known value, and \cite{Zhu2019} presents an algorithm to synthesize a supervisor, which is control equivalent to an original supervisor and resilient to smart actuator attacks.
 But none of those existing algorithms can guarantee to find one resilient supervisor, if it exists.
 That is, when those algorithms terminate and return an empty solution, it does not necessarily mean that there is no solution.